krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 shareable domain?
 ARM specification does not actually say that explicitly, so ultimately it's up to the specific hardware implementation.

-ARM specification, however, provides a guideance that the inner shareble domain is expected to include all the CPUs controlled by the same OS/hypervisor.
+ARM specification, however, provides a guidance that the inner shareable domain is expected to include all the CPUs controlled by the same OS/hypervisor.
 If I understand it correctly, in practice it means that all the CPUs that an OS has available are withing the same inner shareability domain.